SMART Health Check-in

 SMART Health Cards

 Cryptographically signed credentials — vaccination records, lab results with issuer signatures.
 The verifier can independently verify the issuer's signature.
-Requested by combining a FHIR profile with a signingStrategy.
+The item requests acceptable artifact media types through accept[].

 The Request: From URL to Credentials